mpatfield/homebridge-easy-mqtt/README.md

   - `topicSetSaturation` - (Optional) For setting the saturation setting of the lightbulb

 - LockMechanism
-  - `topicGetLockCurrentState` - The current state of the lock, i.e. locked/unlocked
+  - `topicGetCurrentLockState` - The current state of the lock, i.e. locked/unlocked
-  - `topicGetLockTargetState` - The target (i.e. desired) state of the lock
+  - `topicGetTargetLockState` - The target (i.e. desired) state of the lock
-  - `topicSetTargetState` - For setting the target (i.e. desired) state of the lock
+  - `topicSetTargetLockState` - For setting the target (i.e. desired) state of the lock

 - Outlet
   - `topicGetOn` - The current state of the outlet, i.e. on/off